-For Real Estate investing holding purposes, a Texas Series LLC is a means to own multiple real estate assets under one entity.
+For real estate investing holding purposes, a Series LLC is a means to own multiple real estate assets under one entity.
 It allows the investor to separate each property into groups that are distinct and insulated from each other from liability.

-1. WHAT ARE THE RIGHTS OF A TEXAS SERIES LLC
+WHAT ARE THE RIGHTS OF A TEXAS SERIES LLC?

 A Texas Series LLC may conduct any lawful business, activity or purpose for profit or not for profit.
-However, it may not operate as a: bank, trust company, savings association, the Insurance company, a cemetery organization or a title company.
-Tex.
+However, it may not operate as a bank, trust company, savings association, insurance company, cemetery organization, or title company (Tex.
 Bus.
 Orgs.
-Code Ann. §§ 101.601(b) and 2.003 et
+Code Ann. §§ 101.601(b) and 2.003 et)

-Particular Series– a series within a Series LLC has the power to sue or be sued; contract; buy, sell, and hold title to properties; be an organizer, partner, member, or manager of an association; and exercise any powers appropriate to conduct or promote the achievement of the business or purpose of the series.
+A particular series is a series within a Series LLC that has the power to sue or be sued; contract; buy, sell, and hold title to properties; be an organizer, partner, member, or manager of an association; and exercise any powers appropriate to conduct or promote the achievement of the business or purpose of the series.

 Texas Series LLC law does not put a cap on the number of series that can be housed in a single Series LLC entity.
-But a savvy investor will not place all his/her eggs in one basket.
-A prudent investor will seek guidance from a reputable Real Estate Lawyer or Law Firm on exactly what number is appropriate for them.
-I only have one investment property – A Texas Series LLC organizer can delay the other series activation until a future time.
-Generally, an investor is planning to acquire other assets or businesses in the future.
-Until such time, where the investor has multiple assets, the Texas Series LLC will merely act as a regular Limited Liability Company (an “LLC’) unless suggested otherwise by your Texas Real Estate Attorney.
+But a savvy investor will not place all his or her eggs in one basket.
+A prudent investor will seek guidance from a reputable real estate lawyer to determine exactly what number of series is appropriate.
+If you only have one investment property, you can delay the other series activation until a future time.
+Generally, investors plan to acquire other assets or businesses in the future.
+Until such time where an investor has multiple assets, the Texas Series LLC will merely act as a regular limited liability company (an “LLC’) unless suggested otherwise by your Texas real estate attorney.

-4. WHY INVESTORS SHOULD CATEGORIZE OR SEPARATE SERIES ASSETS
+WHY SHOULD INVESTORS CATEGORIZE OR SEPARATE SERIES ASSETS?

 Texas Series LLCs have the flexibility to separate assets within one legal entity without the expense and requirements of forming multiple limited liability companies in order to separate the assets.
 Many real estate investors will be inclined to separate different assets or businesses within the same company where mixing and matching those businesses will: a) cause an increased level of liability; b) generate a greater amount of debt or c) increase taxation treatment.

-An Organizer must file a certificate of formation with the Texas Secretary of State (SOS).
-The company agreement may establish, or provide for the establishment of, one or more series of members, managers, membership interests, or assets that have either separate: (a) Rights, powers, or duties for specified property or obligations or profits and losses associated with specified property or obligations or (b) Business purposes or investment objectives. (https://www.sos.state.tx.us/corp/formationfaqs.shtml)
+To form a Series LLC in Texas, an organizer must file a certificate of formation with the Texas Secretary of State (SOS).
+The company agreement may establish, or provide for the establishment of, one or more series of members, managers, membership interests, or assets that have either separate: (a) Rights, powers, or duties for specified property or obligations or profits and losses associated with specified property or obligations or (b) business purposes or investment objectives.

 Maintain records for one series clearly and separately.
-This helped account for assets associated with that series separately from other assets of the Series LLC.
-How- Be able to reasonably identify assets of the series specifically.
+This helped account for assets associated with that series separately from other assets of the series LLC.
+You must be able to reasonably identify assets of the series specifically.
 Mixing records of any of the series expose both series to the liability of each other’s obligations.

-File an assumed name certificate.
-This serves to inform any third party doing business with the company that the company is doing business by and through one of its series.
+Filing an assumed name certificate serves to inform any third party doing business with the company that the company is doing business by and through one of its series.

-Authored by Willie O. Boaz, an intern with the Farah Law Firm, PC
+Written by Willie O. Boaz, intern with The Farah Law Firm, PC

 Charlotte School of Law, JD